 Genes and chromosomes

-An extra or abnormal chromosome Chromosome abnormalities Chromosomes are structures within cells that contain a person's genes.
-A gene is a segment of deoxyribonucleic acid (DNA) and contains the code for a specific protein that functions in one or... read more may increase the risk of cancer.
-For example, people with the most common type of Down syndrome, who have three instead of the usual two copies of chromosome 21, have a 12 to 20 times higher risk of developing acute leukemia Acute Myeloid Leukemia (AML) Acute myeloid leukemia is a life-threatening disease in which the cells that normally develop into neutrophils, basophils, eosinophils, and monocytes become cancerous and rapidly replace normal... read more , but paradoxically, a lower risk of developing carcinomas.
+An extra or abnormal chromosome Chromosome Abnormalities Chromosomes are structures within cells that contain a person's genes.
+Genes are segments of deoxyribonucleic acid ( DNA) and contain the code for a specific protein that functions in one or... read more may increase the risk of cancer.
+For example, people with the most common type of Down syndrome, who have three instead of the usual two copies of chromosome 21, have a 12 to 20 times higher risk of developing acute leukemia Acute Myeloid Leukemia (AML) Acute myeloid leukemia is a life-threatening disease in which the cells that normally develop into the types of white blood cells called neutrophils, basophils, eosinophils, and monocytes become... read more , but paradoxically, a lower risk of developing carcinomas.

 Abnormalities (mutations) affecting critical genes are believed to contribute to the development of cancer.
 These genes produce proteins that regulate growth and alter cell division and other basic cell properties.

-Gene mutations causing cancer may result from the damaging effects of chemicals, sunlight, drugs, viruses, or other environmental agents.
+Gene mutations causing cancer may result from the damaging effects of chemicals, sunlight, medications, viruses, or other environmental agents.
 In some families, these abnormal cancer-causing genes are inherited.